-Sheikisha’s passion for learning and teaching inspires her to stretch beyond her comfort zone to new experiences that provide opportunities to share and grow as a science educator.
-In 2010-11, she served as an Albert Einstein Distinguished Educator Fellow in the Office of Congressman Michael Honda in Washington, DC.
+In 2010-11, Thomas served as an Albert Einstein Distinguished Educator Fellow in the Office of Congressman Michael Honda in Washington, DC.
 During that time, she organized a Hill briefing to educate staffers on policy recommendations of the National Research Council report, Expanding Underrepresented Minority Participation: America’s Science and Technology Talent at the Crossroads.
 In the summer of 2009, she was an environmental science education teacher research fellow at the Chesapeake Biological Research Lab.
 She travelled to Matura, Trinidad the summer of 2011 to research leatherback sea turtles.
 Recently, she was selected to work in a research lab at the University of Maryland, as an ExPERT participant.

 Michael Town, Science Teacher, Redmond High School, Duvall, WA

-Claudia Walker, Mathematics Teacher, Murphey Traditional Academy in Greensboro, NC
+Claudia Walker, Singapore Math Coach, Murphey Traditional Academy in Greensboro, NC

 Alberts is past president of the National Academy of Sciences in Washington, D.C., is a respected biochemist recognized for his work both in biochemistry and molecular biology.
 He is noted particularly for his extensive study of the protein complexes that allow chromosomes to be replicated, as required for a living cell to divide.
 He has spent his career making significant contributions to the field of life sciences, serving in different capacities on a number of prestigious advisory and editorial boards, including as chair of the Commission on Life Sciences, National Research Council.
 Until his election as President of the Academy, he was president-elect of the American Society of Biochemistry and Molecular Biology.